facelessuser/BracketHighlighter/docs/contributing.md

     pip install nose
     ```

-    The tests should be run from the root folder of BH by using the following command:
+    The tests should be run from the root folder of the plugin by using the following command:

     ```
     nosetests .